SergiyStoyan/CliverRoutines/README.md

 - logger with multi-threading and session support;
 - auxiliary routines;

-It is developed on .NET Standard 2.0 and supposed to run anywhere.
+It has been developed on .NET Standard 2.0 and supposed to run on any platform.

 Tested on:
 - Windows 7, 10 in C# projects of any configuration built in Visual Studio;